Interact and Impact

 Course objectives and focus included extensive exploration of policies and best practices in regards to marine mammal strandings, response, rehabilitation, and release.

-This hands-on class delves into squid anatomy both in discussion, diagram, and with a hands on dissection lab.
+This hands-on course delves into squid anatomy both in discussion, diagram, and with a hands on dissection lab.